Real Estate Traps is a catch-phrase we have all heard in the media. However would you believe there are also Vendor Advocacy Traps to be wary of?

 That is, paying higher vendor advocacy fees for outdated and unqualified advice.

 It’s not an independent service, as there is no incentive for these Vendor Advocacy firms to negotiate the Real Estate Agent’s commission down.

 It’s not to keep the Real Estate Agent honest as they would like you to believe.
 It’s the very same reason why Real Estate Agents keep buyers on side because ultimately they become vendors.

 We are one of very few Vendor Advocacy firms operating in the market today that provides a true, independent, fixed fee for service, which is cost neutral upon successful sale remuneration structure to its clients.

-Enter your details below to download our FREE Essential Home Selling Guide and learn the 4 steps to success!
+Enter your details below to download our FREE Essential Property Selling Guide and learn our 4 steps to success!